 While some of the same financial planning principles apply for when you’ve been laid off, here is specifically what to keep in mind.

-Take stock of your financial situation
+Before you quit, take stock of your financial situation

 Review the following: